ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 As a consequence of this approach, if any of the segments produces an empty nodelist, then the whole query produces an empty nodelist.

+If a query may produce a nodelist with more than one possible ordering, a particular implementation may also produce distinct orderings in distinct runs of the query.

 In what follows, the semantics of each segment are defined for each type of node.
-It will turn out that the more segments there are in a query, the greater the depth of the nodes of the resultant nodelist in the input value:

-* A query with N segments, where N >= 0, produces a nodelist consisting of nodes at depth in the input value of N or greater.

-* A query with N segments, where N >= 0, all of which are [child segments](#child-segment), produces a nodelist consisting of nodes precisely at depth N in the input value.

-If a query may produce a nodelist with more than one possible ordering, a particular implementation may also produce distinct orderings in distinct runs of the query.

 ## Root Identifier